-Trump calls Georgia governor to pressure him for help overturning Biden’s win in the state
+Trump presses Georgia governor in bid to ﬂip election result

 Democratic state Sen. Elena Parent pushed back at the idea that the legislature could choose to override the popular vote and appoint electors sympathetic to Trump.

 “According to the law of the state of Georgia, we do not have the power to submit alternate electors.
-The provision in the old law is quite clear,” said Parent, who has since been the target of death threats on far-right online sites.
+The provision in the old law is quite clear,” said Parent, who has been the target of death threats on far-right online sites.

-Kemp has said that he will not call for a special session of the legislature.
+A handful of GOP lawmakers have called for a special session, but the idea has been shot down by Kemp and other top Republican leaders.

 Lawyers for Raffensperger have determined that current law gives Georgia legislators no role in seating electors.
 And the governor does not think the legislature has the power to change the law with retroactive effect, according to people familiar with his views.